 After weeks of preparation, the GRE sits on the horizon.
-You’ve spent hours and hours studying our tips for taking the GRE, attacking practice problems and testing out strategies in mock tests.
+You’ve spent hours and hours studying all there is to know about the GRE, attacking practice problems, and testing out strategies in mock tests.
 Now the time has come to apply all that you’ve learned.
 And there is a lot you can do to optimize what you’ve learned.
 But there is also a lot you can do to derail what you’ve practiced.
 So before you start putting your final GRE prep plan into motion, take note of these GRE tips and tricks for last-minute prep.

 Last Minute GRE Prep is a Game of Odds

 Do you play poker?
 Do you love taking calculated risks?
 Then you, my friend, will be GREAT at these last-minute GRE tips.